Free or cheap

 “Prioritized” to push you to make up your mind about what’s important and what’s less so.
 Because if everything’s important.
 Nothing is important.

 This will outline the roadmap to completing the game while being able to adapt to changing circumstances.

-What’s a Trello Board?
+What’s a Kanban Board?

 Simple and efficient.
-What’s not to like.
+Love it.

 Now I have a game engine, a code editor, a version control system and a Jira Software to plan the project.
 Let’s f****** gooooooo!